caressingbeast/brandoscript/README.md

 }
 ```

-## Development and Next Steps
+## Next Steps

-BrandoScript is currently in the specification phase.
-There is no installation or compilation process yet.
-The next step will be to develop a compiler, runtime, and associated tooling to make BrandoScript executable.
+Right now, BrandoScript is just a spec.
+There's no way to run it yet, but in the future, the goal is to get a compiler and runtime going.

 ## Contributing

-If you want to contribute to BrandoScript, feel free to fork the repository, review the language spec, and submit your suggestions or improvements.
+Got ideas?
+Feel free to fork this repo, review the language spec, and send in suggestions or pull requests!

 ## License

-This project does not have a license at the moment.
-Please check back for updates in the future.
+No license yet!
+Check back later for updates.